chef/automate/components/docs-chef-io/content/automate/config_opensearch.md

 ## Configurations

+The OpenSearch node in Automate HA provides various configuration options that can be patched to customize its behavior and meet specific requirements.
+This guide all the configurations that you can patch.

 The below configurations can be patched to OpenSearch nodes.
 Please add the values you want to patch to a `config.toml` file and run `chef-automate config patch config.toml --os` from bastion node.

 ### Sample Config for OpenSearch node